Cookies

 Accessibility plan

-• All PDFs (excluding any scanned in documents) published from June 2020 will be screen reader accessible.
+• All Word-based PDFs, e.g. agendas, minutes, policies (excluding any scanned in documents) published from June 2020 will be screen reader accessible.

-• We will update all hyperlinks with descriptive text and remove redundant links where these occurs.
-We aim to complete this by Jan 2021.
+• With assistance from our website provider we will aim to remove redundant links where these occur.
+We aim to complete this by April 2026.

-• We will check remaining images on the website and ensure appropriate text alternatives are included.
-We aim to complete this by June 2021.
+• We will check remaining images on the website and ensure appropriate text alternatives are included with assistance from our website provider.
+We aim to complete this by April 2026.

-• We will liaise with our website provider and where possible they will correct issues with contrast, line height and spacing, and missing labels on buttons or forms as identified on the site.
+• We are liaising with our website provider and where possible they will correct issues with contrast, line height and spacing, and missing labels on buttons or forms as identified on the site.